-- Adjustable Wrench- Ideally two.
+Adjustable Wrench- Ideally two.

-- Oil Drain Pan: I like this model since it doesn't leak, has a little spout for pouring, has a place to drain the oil filter, and is low enough to fit under most bikes.
+    - Oil Drain Pan: I like this model since it doesn't leak, has a little spout for pouring, has a

+    place to drain the oil filter, and is low enough to fit under most bikes.

     - 17mm Socket or Wrench - For removing the OEM Oil Drain Bolt.

     - 4mm Allen Wrench - To slightly remove fairings or bolts if doing Oil Drain Valve install.

     - 8mm Socket or wrench - To slightly move fairings or bolts if doing the oil drain valve install.

     - (3/8" Torque Wrench) - If reinstalling original Oil Drain Bolt.

     - (Heavy Duty Aluminum foil) - To protect the fairings from oil splashes.
-The Heavy Duty, thicker version is preferable.
+The Heavy Duty, thicker

+    version is preferable.
 I always have a roll in my garage since it's useful all the time.

     - Funnel- On this bike using a funnel to fill the oil is nonnegotiable.
-The port is small and in an awkward location.
+The port is small and in an

+    awkward location.

     Notes on oil:

-On many modern motorcycles, like this Kawasaki Ninja 650, the engine oil serves simultaneously as engine oil and clutch/gearbox oil.
-The benefit of this is only having one fluid to change, but the downside is dirtier oil, and an oil with much more specific qualities (especially related to friction modifiers.
+    On many modern motorcycles, like this Kawasaki Ninja 650, the engine oil serves simultaneously as

+    both engine oil and clutch/gearbox oil.
+The benefit of this is only having one fluid to change, but

+    the downside is dirtier oil as well as an oil with much more specific qualities (especially related

+    to friction modifiers).
 Always use oil specifically made for motorcycles.
 As in, don't use car oil.

     The number on the oil container, 10w-40, refers to the viscosity of the oil (how "thick" it is).

-10w-40 is suitable for most users, but if you live in a more particular climate, check the images for a chart on other viscosity options.
+    10w-40 is suitable for most users, but if you live in a more particular climate, check the images

+    for a chart on other viscosity options.

     Step 2: Identify the Oil Fill and Drain Bolts

-Take the bike for a short ride to make sure the oil is hot and agitated, like in the thermal image taken with a FLIR camera above.
+    Take the bike for a short ride (5-10 minutes) to make sure the oil is hot and agitated, like in the

+    thermal image taken with a FLIR camera above.
 That way, all the debris are suspended in the oil).
+It

-It isn't ideal to change the oil with the engine cold.
-It also makes the oil more fluid so it flows quicker and easier in cold environments.
+    isn't ideal to change the oil with the engine cold.
+It also makes the oil more fluid so it flows out

+    of the drain quicker in cold environments.